 In June 2017, we entered into a loan and security agreement that allows us to borrow up to \$10.0 million under a term loan, and up to \$5.0 million under a revolving credit facility with 80% of certain eligible accounts receivable as a borrowing base (the "Credit Facility").
 Obligations under the Credit Facility are secured by a lien on substantially all of our personal property other than our intellectual property.
-As of June 30, 2018, no amounts were borrowed under the Credit Facility and we were in compliance with the covenants for the Credit Facility.
+In September 2018, we entered into a Fourth Amendment to the Credit Facility whereby the draw period on the term debt was extended to September 30, 2019.
+We may draw on the Term Debt at any time prior to September 30, 2019, subject to customary conditions for funding including, among others, that no event of default exists.
+As of September 30, 2018, no amounts were borrowed under the Credit Facility and we were in compliance with the covenants for the Credit Facility.
 See Note 11, "Commitments and Contingencies."